The law allows you to file a food poisoning lawsuit against the

 A federal class-action lawsuit was filed against Chipotle for allegedly allowing a sick kitchen manager to work in the restaurant before sending the sick worker home.
 The restaurant then cleaned the restaurant before notifying the Ventura County Environmental Health Division, which hurt the investigation.

-Other outbreaks
+Other Outbreaks

 That same year, there were also outbreaks of Salmonella in Minnesota and E. Coli in